 Project Invent is a group of educators, engineers, entrepreneurs, professors, students, parents, and more who are passionate about young people changing the world through design thinking, engineering, and entrepreneurship.

 Founder & director

 Connie is a mechanical engineer from MIT, passionate educator, and founder of Project Invent.
 She most recently taught design thinking & engineering at The Nueva School, one of the first K12 design thinking programs in the country.
 Now, she runs Project Invent to inspire high school students nationwide to invent technologies that make a difference.
 She is also an engineer and inventor in her own right, focused on designing assistive technologies to empower those with disabilities.

 Catherine is a visual designer based in the San Francisco Bay Area.
-She currently works full-time at Replicon Software as a Graphic Designer, creating print and web visuals as well as marketing collateral.
+She works at Replicon Software as a Graphic Designer, creating print and web visuals as well as marketing collateral.
 She was previously the Design & Media Manager of SkyDeck, UC Berkeley's startup accelerator.
-During her spare time, she enjoys digital illustration and designing creative assets for nonprofits such as Project Invent.
+From the logo to the curriculum to the slide decks, she makes everything Project Invent does beautiful!